“We gon let the band deal with this…”

-A song intended for clubs and hood bars, yet he continued to elevate to national awareness, while still embodying the South Florida culture to the core.
+A song intended for clubs and hood bars, yet he continued to elevate to national awareness when the track was featured as the lead single for the blockbuster film, Any Given Sunday, while still embodying the South Florida culture to the core.
 From the high energy marching bands, to the gold grills and donks.
 He shows the masses exactly what our environment, and inspired and influenced a lot of us jits during that time.

 There’s even a brief cameo by The U’s, Edgerrin James during his star years.

 If we all studied our rap history, then we should know that this kick off a monumental career for this man.
-Despite how the world portrays him, in Florida legends live forever.
+Despite how the world portrays him, on CitrusRap and in Florida legends live forever.
 That damn sure goes for Trick Daddy Dollars.